isatok/isatok/README.md

-PhD researcher @University of Helsinki.
+PhD researcher @University of Helsinki, Finland.
 Evolutionary genomics, speciation, hybridization, Formica wood ants.

 <!---
 isatok/isatok is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.